 What is SEND?

-SEND is the Standard for Exchange of Nonclinical Data between organizations, including sponsors and their outsourcing partners, for submission to the U.S. Food and Drug Administration (FDA) and other regulatory bodies.
-It provides a standard format for the submission of nonclinical data to regulators.
-It is important to note that SEND does not impact data collection processes – only the submission of the data.
+SEND is the Standard for Exchange of Nonclinical Data between organizations, including sponsors and their outsourcing partners, which provides a standardized format for the submission of nonclinical data to the U.S. Food and Drug Administration (FDA) and other regulatory bodies.

 Why Was SEND Created?